 A Brief History of 'The Jon Stewart Show'

-1. STEWART WAS CONSIDERED AS A REPLACEMENT FOR LETTERMAN
+1. STEWART WAS CONSIDERED AS A REPLACEMENT FOR LETTERMAN.

 When David Letterman announced he would be moving his show from NBC to CBS in 1993, Stewart was actually a contender to replace the late-night great.
 The gig, of course, famously went to Conan O’Brien and Stewart instead launched The Jon Stewart Show.

-2. THE SHOW WAS AN INSTANT HIT ON MTV
+2. THE SHOW WAS AN INSTANT HIT ON MTV.

 The Jon Stewart Show quickly became one of the most-watched programs on MTV, second only to Beavis and Butt-Head in the channel’s ratings.
 Courteney Cox, Conan O’Brien, Alicia Silverstone, David Blaine, and Quentin Tarantino were among the show’s celebrity guests.

-“Letterman's got a show he's doing, whereas this is much more casual,” Tarantino told a reporter for Entertainment Weekly in 1994, when he appeared on The Jon Stewart Show just one night after doing Letterman.
+“Letterman's got a show he's doing, whereas this is much more casual,” Tarantino told Entertainment Weekly in 1994, when he appeared on The Jon Stewart Show just one night after doing Letterman.
 “This wasn't like doing a talk show.
 It was like we were just bulls---ting."
 (During the interview, Stewart had asked Tarantino whether he got his acting role in Pulp Fiction by sleeping with the director.)

-3. STEWART'S DREAM GUEST: HELENA BONHAM CARTER
+3. STEWART'S DREAM GUEST: HELENA BONHAM CARTER.

 In a 1994 interview with People, Stewart confessed his desire to have actress Helena Bonham Carter appear on the show.
 “She’s adorable,” he said.
 “I’m waiting for her to get fed up with this whole English accent thing and come home to Papa.”

-4. THE SHOW MADE A HABIT OF INTRODUCING HOT MUSICAL GUESTS
+4. THE SHOW MADE A HABIT OF INTRODUCING HOT MUSICAL GUESTS.